jcoole/o11nplugin-vrslcm/README.md

+NOTICE: Underlying product is no longer maintained or updated as of VCF 9!

-# Lifecycle Manager plugin for vRealize/Aria Orchestrator
+# vRealize Suite Lifecycle Manager plugin for Orchestrator

-This plugin provides an interface to interact with Lifecycle Manager and its related components.
+This plugin provides an interface to interact with Lifecycle Manager 8.x and its related components.

 Features a fully functional plugin inventory for review and executing actions upon.